 Eviction occurs when the judge rules in favor of the landlord.
-A Warrant of Eviction is issued, signed by the judge, and enables the local law enforcement agency (e.g. sheriff, police, town constable) to remove the tenant from the property.
-As of June 2019, there is a mandatory 14-day waiting period between the time the tenant is served with the Warrant of Eviction and when the tenant may be removed from the premises by the local law enforcement agency.
+A Warrant of Eviction is issued, signed by the judge, and enables the local law enforcement agency (sheriff, police, town constable) to remove the tenant from the property.
+As of June 2019, there is a mandatory 14-day waiting period between the time the tenant is served with the Warrant and when the tenant may be removed from the premises by the local law enforcement agency.

 The law enforcement agency is required to give a written 14-day notice to the tenant prior to any physical removal.
-Law enforcement will serve a copy of the Warrant along with the notice.
-The 14-day period, once the Warrant and Notice have been served, runs uninterrupted: weekends and holidays are counted.
-The Warrant and Notice must be served between sunrise and sunset (daylight hours).
-Eviction warrants cannot be served on a Saturday, Sunday or other Sabbath.
+The sheriff/police/town constable will serve a copy of the warrant along with the notice.
+The 14-day period, once the warrant and notice have been served, runs uninterrupted: weekends & holidays are counted.
+The warrant and notice must be served between sunrise & sunset (daylight hours).
+Evictions warrants cannot be served on a Saturday or Sunday or other Sabbath.